 If it has expired or is damaged, return it to your pharmacist for disposal.

-your blood which can lead to sleepiness and muscle weakness.
-If you experience these symptoms, please consult your doctor
+of sodium within your blood.
+This can lead to sleepiness and muscle weakness.

-Fertility in some men may be reduced while taking Paxtine.
+Fertility in some men may be reduced while taking this medicine.

 If you are not sure whether you should start taking this medicine, talk to your doctor.